InPhyT/UnrollingAverages.jl/README.md

 - `moving_average`: the time series representing the moving average to unroll ;
 - `window`: the width of the moving average ;
 - `initial_conditions`: the initial values of the original time series to be recovered.
 It may be a `Tuple` of `window-1` positive integer values, or `nothing` if initial conditions are unknown.
 Currently it is not possible to specify values in the middle of the time series, this may be a feature to be added in the future ;
-- `assert_positive_integer` default boolean argument.
+- `assert_natural` default boolean argument.
 If true, the pipeline will try to recover a time series of natural numbers only.
 More then one acceptable time series (where "acceptable" means that it reproduces `moving_average`) may be found and all will be returned.

 A few remarks:

 1. If `isnothing(initial_conditions)`:
-   - `if assert_positive_integer`, then an internal `unroll_iterative` method is called, which tries to exactly recover the whole time series, initial conditions included.
+   - `if assert_natural`, then an internal `unroll_iterative` method is called, which tries to exactly recover the whole time series, initial conditions included.
 Enter `?UnrollingAverages.unroll_iterative` in a julia  to read details ;
-   - `if !assert_positive_integer`, then an internal `unroll_linear_approximation` method is called.
+   - `if !assert_natural`, then an internal `unroll_linear_approximation` method is called.
 See this [StackExchange post](https://stats.stackexchange.com/a/68002).
 NB: this is an approximated method, it will generally not return the exact original time series ;
 2. If `typeof(initial_conditions) <: Ntuple{window-1, <:Union{Int64,Float64}}`, then an internal `unroll_recursive` method is called, which exactly recovers the time series.
 Mathematical details about this function are reported in the [documentation](https://InPhyT.github.io/UnrollingAverages.jl/stable), and you may read more by entering `?UnrollingAverages.unroll_recursive`.

 ## Future Developments